MikSaint/BitcoinHashtag/README.md

 Adds the BTC logo next to the '#Bitcoin' hashtag on X. Created by @oneSaint.
 Tip me: bc1qu9t4r7g4qdksrxxusmcy3k0j9gt8vn8hpfcq5w

 How to install it:
-1. Download the ZIP folder
+1. Download the ZIP folder and unzip it.
 2. Open Chrome > Extensions
 3. Turn on Developer Mode
-4. Drag and drop this unzipped folder into the "manage extesions" page
+4. Press "Load unpacked" and choose the folder.
 5. Enjoy